We know that children and young people spend a significant amount of time online.

 If anything online makes you even slightly uncomfortable, it’s important to know there is guidance available to support you and your family.
 You can always talk to someone if you are worried, and you should report inappropriate content or scams.

-To help you talk to your child about staying safe online you might use Ambitious about Autism’s easy read guide.
+To help you talk to your child about staying safe online you might use our easy read guide.

 Talking to strangers

 Some games are designed to be played in teams or against other people.
 This means young people can easily play with people they don’t know and haven’t met.
 They can communicate using voice, video or text chat.
 Some gamers use voice chat to discuss tactics and many games have a chat room.

 Using public platforms to research and discuss topics, such as Reddit, allow you to speak to people with similar interests.
 Public forums and platforms are open to anyone.

 Consider using parental controls to minimise contact with people that you don’t know in the real world and talk to your child about whether they really know the people they might be communicating with online.
 Sadly, those who want to groom and exploit children use many tactics to win their trust quickly, or put them in a position where they are afraid to seek help from family or friends.
 Talking to your child and agreeing rules in advance can help.